siiky/siiky.github.io/algebra/faucets.md

 The state of a faucet determines 2 things: (1) water output pressure; and (2) water temperature.
-In real life, many things, including external factors, affect water temperature: water pressure (especially for hot watter), if the pipes are exposed to the sun, rain, etc. Also in real life, it's not uncommon for the maximum hot water pressure to be lower than that of cold water.
+In real life, many things, including external factors, affect water temperature: water pressure (especially for hot water), if the pipes are exposed to the sun, rain, etc. Also in real life, it's not uncommon for the maximum hot water pressure to be lower than that of cold water.
 However, to [KISS], we won't take these things into account.
 In the case of